Type-driven Neural Programming by Example

 As neural synthesis methods aimed at programming by example in the functional programming domain is a broad topic encompassing a variety of design decisions, we have had to leave quite some questions unanswered.
 We will give an overview in this section of some of the questions raised during our design process specifically.

-While we have focused on types as features and compilation for masking purposes here, after each synthesis step, we might also \emph{pre-compile} even partial programs such as to provide the synthesizer with immediate feedback on whether a program type-checks; as with types, we similarly hypothesize neural program synthesis methods can benefit from using compilation checks as additional features.
+While we have focused on types as features here, after each synthesis step, we might also \emph{pre-compile} even partial programs such as to provide the synthesizer with immediate feedback on whether a program type-checks; as with types, we similarly hypothesize neural program synthesis methods can benefit from using compilation checks as additional features.

 However, this would require a \emph{weakly supervised} neural synthesizer, i.e. using \emph{reinforcement learning}, whereas our present synthesizer is based on the simpler \emph{strongly supervised} setup.
 As such, this was unfortunately out of scope for our current paper.